TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/56 - Titus/Titus 2/Titus 2.5.md

 ---

-[ to be] sober-minded, chaste, workers at home, kind, being in subjection to their own husbands, that the word of God be not blasphemed:
+to be sober minded, chaste, workers at home, kind, being in subjection to their own husbands, that God's word may not be blasphemed.